pohly/enhancements/keps/sig-storage/20191031-storage-capacity-constraints-for-pod-scheduling.md

 type CSIStorageByClass struct {
 	// The storage class name matches the name of some actual
 	// `StorageClass`, in which case the information applies when
 	// using that storage class for a volume.
-There are also two
+There is also one
-	// special names:
+	// special name:
 	// - <ephemeral> for storage used by ephemeral inline volumes (which
 	//   don't use a storage class)
-	// - <fallback> for storage that is the same regardless of the storage class;
-	//   it is applicable if there is no other, more specific entry StorageClassName string `json:"storageClassName" protobuf:"bytes,1,name=storageClassName"`
+	StorageClassName string `json:"storageClassName" protobuf:"bytes,1,name=storageClassName"`

 	// AvailableCapacity is the sum of all storage that may be provided by the